RandomSanityProject/RandomSanityProject.github.io/contributing.md

 this project?
 Start [submitting pull requests](https://github.com/RandomSanityProject/RandomSanityProject.github.io).

 Know something about .deb or .rpm packaging?
-I've written a check-/dev/urandom-at-startup bash script that should be packaged up into an easy-to-install doohickey.
+I've written a check-/dev/urandom-at-startup bash script that should be packaged up.

 Want to write some Javascript (or Python or Ruby or Rust) code to help programmers in those languages avoid screwing up their crypto?